 Your municipal taxes are calculated using the following formula:

 Assessment * Municipal Tax Rate = Property Tax

 When are my taxes due?

-2017 Taxes were due July 14th.
+2020 Taxes are due Wednesday, July 15th.
 The tax amount on your Assessment and Tax Notice is for taxes levied from January to December of the current year.

 Where do my taxes go?

 Your Assessment and Tax Notice includes three separate tax levies taxed at different rates that make up your Total Property Taxes: